Salromag/ngx-mat-form/README.md

 ### `NgxMatFormService` Features

+- **`setFormProperty`**
+  - Giving field name, and a customised array of entities, populate the availableValues of one field
+  - ```typescript
+    // Name of the form schema property
+    // Value applied
+    // NgxMatFormSchema
+    this.ngxMatFormService.setFormProperty('id', 'ngx-new-id', this.schema);
+    ```
 - **`setAvailableValues`**
   - Giving field name, and a customised array of entities, populate the availableValues of one field
   - ```typescript